karar-hayder/Backend/API-DOC.md

 ### POST `/uploads/` (Authenticated)

 Upload a new image file by path.
+The created upload automatically belongs to the authenticated user; other users will never see it.

 **Request:**
 - `image_path` (string, required if `image_file` not provided): local path to the image file on the server.